JuDFTteam/aiida-jutools/docs/source/module_guide/utilities.rst

 Here the tools provided by ``aiida_kkr`` are described.

-Common (work)functions that need aiida
+Utilities for working with AiiDA processes and process nodes
 --------------------------------------
-.. automodule:: aiida_kkr.tools.common_workfunctions
+.. automodule:: aiida_jutools.util_process
    :members:
    :private-members:
    :special-members: